johnsonandjohnson/FGFR_Device_Review/README.md

 ## Overview
 This is the primary code repository for reproducing analyses in Juan Ramon, Parmar, and Carrasco-Zevallos et al. 2024: "Development and deployment of a histopathology-based deep learning algorithm for patient prescreening in a clinical trial".

-You can read the full publication in Nature (publication pending)
+You can read the full publication in Nature (Accepted; Publication pending)

 ## Contents
 1. `/scripts` contains all Python code used to produce content in `/figures` from `/data`